ENJ1/aok/README.md

 At a *bash* shell:
 - Type `sudo install -Dt /usr/local/bin ~/Downloads/aok` and press enter.
 - Then type `aok` and press enter.
+- If you do not want to stick the script in /usr/local/bin, you can always remount your partitions to remove the "noexec" flag.
+Just run `sudo mount -i -o remount,exec /home/chronos/user/` and press enter.
+This does not affect the script in any way and is frankly kind of useless.
+After doing this, you can run the script from your home directory with `./aok`.
+If you are not a developer, don't bother with this.

 ---